kenta0015/restaurant_inventory_bolt/planning.md

 ✅ This supports partial completion and flexible prep workflows.

+🔹  [⚠️⚠️⚠️Remaining task] Merge Meal Logs on Same Date (Optional) Instead of saving every log as a new row:

+Check if there is an existing meal_logs entry for the same recipe + date

+✅ If it exists → Update the quantity by adding the new batch count

+❌ If it does not exist → Insert a new log as usual

+✅ This keeps the database clean and avoids cluttering meal_logs with redundant entries for the same day.

+You may keep Supabase logs separate and group in the UI (current implementation) until you're ready to enable this.

 🔹 Step 4.3: Add Comment Box at the Top
 One shared comment box across the entire day’s prep sheet: